danilo-dessi/danilo-dessi.github.io/index.md

 ## About me

 I am Danilo from [Zeddiani](https://en.wikipedia.org/wiki/Zeddiani), a small village in the wonderful [Sardinia](https://en.wikipedia.org/wiki/Sardinia).
 I am an enthusiast young computer scientist.
-I am a PostDoc / Senior Researcher at [FIZ Karlsruhe](https://www.fiz-karlsruhe.de/) (Germany).
+I am Researcher and Assistant Professor at the University of Cagliari (Italy).
 I am curious about how things work and interested to learn new ones.
 I like to push up myself to address more and more challenging tasks.
 I would like to continue building my carrier in computer science research areas such as Machine Learning, Semantic Web, and Sentiment Analysis which I have been working on during the last three years.

 ## Short bio